The LTC and Estate Tax Legislation Hedge

 The Challenge:

-As important as both of those potential planning challenges are, the largest risk clients are facing is the very real need to have a plan for care in place as they age that includes both how they want to receive care as well as how to pay for it.
+As important as both of those potential planning challenges are, the largest risk many clients are facing is the very real need to have a plan for care in place as they age that includes both how they want to receive care as well as how to pay for it.
 Many are feeling this rather acutely as they care for their own aging parents.

 - Use the most cost-effective strategy to secure Long-Term Care coverage